Email us @: firstname.lastname@example.org

 |Camp Invention/ Invention Project|

-Parents will receive notification of results on or about January 19, 2017.
-Kindergarten Phase II testing will take place on campuses during the week of Jan.
-30 - Feb.
-8. For more information, contact your campus AIM teacher or the Gifted Office.
+Parents will receive notification of final Kindergarten Phase II testing results on or about March 1, 2017.
+Kindergarten services for newly identified students will begin the week of March 13-17, 2017.
+For more information, contact your campus AIM teacher or the Gifted Office.

 This meeting is for new and interested students/parents to find out more information regarding identification, assessment and programs.